agda/agda-stdlib/notes/installation-guide.md

    cabal install
    ```

+5. Locate the file `$HOME/.agda/libraries` where `$HOME` on Ubuntu/MacOS
+   is an environment variable that points to your home directory.
+The
+   value of the environment variable can be found by running `echo $HOME`.

+   Note that the `.agda` directory and the `libraries` file within it,
+   may not exist and you may have to create them.

-5. Register the standard library with Agda's package system by adding
+6. Register the standard library with Agda's package system by adding
    the following line to `$HOME/.agda/libraries`:
    ```
    $HERE/agda-stdlib-1.7/standard-library.agda-lib